 Callejón de Agua

-After persuading Don José to help her escape her escort on the way to the jail within the tobacco factory, she goes to La Taberna de Lilas Pastia for a glass of crisp, refreshing Manzanilla sherry wine.
-Try this local specialty, favoured by Carmen herself, in the one of the many traditional taverns around Seville.
-It is widely believed that the location of this fictitious bar should be on this narrow street in the old Jewish quarter.
+In the story, she persuades Don José to help her escape her escort on the way to the jail within the tobacco factory.
+Then she goes to La Taberna de Lilas Pastia for a glass of crisp, refreshing Manzanilla sherry wine.
+You can try this local speciality, favoured by Carmen herself, while on a tapas tour of Sevilla’s traditional taverns.
+It is widely believed that the location of this fictitious bar is on one of the narrow streets in the old Jewish quarter.

 Insider’s tip: As you wander around the city, take a look at the walls as you go.
-Not only will you take in the incredible architecture of the mudejar and the more modern art deco style, but every location of an opera in Seville is marked with a plaque and an explanation of the scene that occurs there.
+Not only will you take in the incredible architecture but each of the known opera spots in Seville has a plaque and an explanation of the scene that occurs there.

 Calle de la Judería

-This tiny, winding ancient street is where in the Santa Cruz neighborhood is where Carmen, and her fellow Romani, slipped away from the security forces.
-This picture-perfect street links the labyrinth of Santa Cruz to the Cathedral, and offers plenty of photo opportunities along the way.
-To learn more about this incredible area, join us for a walking tour of the old town and take in the Jewish Quarter, the Cathedral, and the Alcazar.
+This winding ancient street in the Santa Cruz neighborhood is where Carmen, and her fellow Romani, slipped away from the security forces.
+This street links the labyrinth of Santa Cruz to the Cathedral, and offers plenty of photo opportunities along the way.

 Puerta del Príncipe: The Bullring

-This is the main entrance to Seville’s bullring and where Carmen meets her end at the hands of a jealous Don José.
-In the bullring’s off season and when there is no bullfight taking place, the bullring and its museum is available to visit.
+This is the main entrance to Seville’s bullring.
+This is the tragic opera spot where Carmen meets her end at the hands of a jealous Don José.
+You can visit the bullring and its museum in the off season, and when there is no bullfight taking place.

 Figaro

 The barber Figaro features in two classic operas based in Seville, Rossini’s Barber of Seville and Mozart’s Marriage of Figaro.
 The first tells the story of Figaro as he helps Count Almaviva win the heart of Rosina.
-The second is a sequel to the original tale, with Figaro wanting to marry another servant of the count and the count scheming to delay and derail the wedding.
-While the story of Figaro is entirely fictional, several locations within Seville served as its inspiration.
+The second is a sequel, with Figaro wanting to marry another servant of the count and the count scheming to derail the wedding.
+While the story of Figaro is entirely fictional, several locations served as its inspiration and are famous opera spots in Seville.

 Figaro’s House

 Traveling down Calle San Fernando towards the Cathedral we find ourselves in one of the most breathtaking parts of the city.
-It is here, around here, where today we find the Archivo de Indias, the Cathedral and the Royal Alcazar where we see where the inspiration for Figaro’s house would have existed.
+It is around here where we find the Archivo de Indias, the Cathedral and the Royal Alcaza.
+This is where the inspiration for Figaro’s house would have existed.

 Rosina’s Balcony